 Transferable knowledge and vocabulary play a key part in our curriculum offer.
 Our teachers have created a transferable knowledge grid and a vocabulary grid which enables them to check the knowledge and vocabulary which are taught in each year group.
 Please click here to see our Autumn 1 transferable knowledge grid and click here for our Autumn 1 vocabulary grid.
 This means that children will be re-visiting key language, knowledge and skills each year to ensure that they can use the previous acquired knowledge, language and skills to enable them to build new learning and to help them make sense of new learning that they encounter.
 We also ensure each outcome has a clear sequence.

-We deliver programmes of study that meet the National Curriculum requirements issued by the DfE.
-This National Curriculum comprises of three core subjects:
+We deliver programmes of study that meet the National Curriculum requirements issued by the Department for Education.
+The National Curriculum comprises of three core subjects:

 English, Mathematics, Science

 History, Geography, Design and Technology, Art, Music, Physical Education (PE), Computing, Religious Education and MFL (Modern Foreign Languages).

 We have a high quality PE curriculum which inspires all children to succeed and excel in physical activity.
 It provides opportunities to become physically confident in a way which supports their health and well-being.
 Throughout the Key Stages, pupils should be physically active for sustained periods of time – all pupils receive two lessons of high quality PE every week.

 Pupils are encouraged to engage in personal challenges and competitive sport.

 Pupils are given the skills to be active and healthy through PE, active play times, cross-curricular active lessons and a broad extra-curricular programme.

 The teaching of Religious Education is statutory in all schools.
 It is taught as a subject outside the National Curriculum but following the Sheffield Agreed Syllabus 2013.